Cray: Founding (1950–1972)

-Cray Research Inc. and Cray Computer Corporation: 1972–1996
+Cray Research Inc. and Cray Computer Corporation (1972–1996)

 When CDC ran into financial difficulties in the late 1960s, development funds for Cray's follow-on CDC 8600 became scarce.
-When he was told the project would have to be put "on hold" in 1972, Cray left to form his own company, Cray Research, Inc. Copying the previous arrangement, Cray kept the research and development facilities in Chippewa Falls, and put the business headquarters in Minneapolis.
+When he was told the project would have to be put "on hold" in 1972, Cray left to form his own company, Cray Research, Inc. Copying the previous arrangement, Cray kept the research and development facilities in Chippewa Falls and put the business headquarters in Minneapolis.
 The company's first product, the Cray-1 supercomputer, was a major success because it was significantly faster than all other computers at the time.
 The first system was sold within a month for $8.8 million.
 Seymour Cray continued working, this time on the Cray-2, though it ended up being only marginally faster than the Cray X-MP, developed by another team at the company.

 Cray soon left the CEO position to become an independent contractor.
-He started a new Very Large Scale Integration technology lab for the Cray-2 in Boulder, Colorado, Cray Laboratories, in 1979, which closed in 1982; undaunted, Cray later headed a similar spin-off in 1989, Cray Computer Corporation (CCC) in Colorado Springs, Colorado, where he worked on the Cray-3 project—the first attempt at major use of gallium arsenide (GaAs) semiconductors in computing.
+He started a new Very Large Scale Integration technology lab for the Cray-2 in Boulder, Colorado, Cray Laboratories, in 1979, which closed in 1982.
+Cray later headed a similar spin-off in 1989, Cray Computer Corporation (CCC) in Colorado Springs, Colorado, where he worked on the Cray-3 project—the first attempt at major use of gallium arsenide (GaAs) semiconductors in computing.
 However, the changing political climate (collapse of the Warsaw Pact and the end of the Cold War) resulted in poor sales prospects.
 Ultimately, only one Cray-3 was delivered, and a number of follow-on designs were never completed.
 The company filed for bankruptcy in 1995.
 CCC's remains then became Cray's final corporation, SRC Computers, Inc.

 Cray Research continued development along a separate line of computers, originally with lead designer Steve Chen and the Cray X-MP.
 After Chen's departure, the Cray Y-MP, Cray C90 and Cray T90 were developed on the original Cray-1 architecture but achieved much greater performance via multiple additional processors, faster clocks, and wider vector pipes.
 The uncertainty of the Cray-2 project gave rise to a number of Cray-object-code compatible "Crayette" firms: Scientific Computer Systems (SCS), American Supercomputer, Supertek, and perhaps one other firm.
-These firms did not intend to compete against Cray and therefore attempted less expensive, slower CMOS versions of the X-MP with the release of the COS operating system (SCS) and the CFT Fortran compiler; they also considered United States Department of Energy national laboratories (LANL/LLNL) developed Cray Time Sharing System operating system as well before joining the broader trend toward adoption of Unixes.
+These firms did not intend to compete against Cray and therefore attempted less expensive, slower CMOS versions of the X-MP with the release of the COS operating system (SCS) and the CFT Fortran compiler; they also considered the Cray Time Sharing System operating system, developed at United States Department of Energy national laboratories (LANL/LLNL), before joining the broader trend toward adoption of Unixes.
 Today, Cray OS is a specialized version of SUSE Linux Enterprise Server.